 The adjustment mechanism (gears) is made of plastic and could break

 What makes this one of the best kayak outriggers?
-It’s easy to use, install, and versatile enough to fit various kayaks and canoes.
+It’s easy to use and install and versatile enough to fit various kayaks and canoes.
 The kit comes with everything you need to stabilize your kayak.

 Scotty #302 Kayak Stabilizer System